20240918 131131 min

 FAQs: 5 Days in Kyoto Itinerary for Families

-Is Kyoto a family-friendly travel destination?
+Is Kyoto a good travel destination for families?

 How easy is it to get around Kyoto with a family?

-Are restaurants in Kyoto family-friendly?
+Are restaurants in Kyoto kid-friendly?

 Is it difficult to travel with a baby or toddler in Kyoto?